 Neshama is the most elevated and purest aspect of soul and it shines at the deepest core of our being.
-“In my body he has kindled a lamp from his glory,” begins a poem by Moses ibn Ezra, referring to the light of the neshama.
-In the morning prayers it says “God, the soul [neshama] you have given me is pure”.
+“In my body, he has kindled a lamp from his glory,” begins a poem by Moses ibn Ezra, referring to the light of the neshama.
+In the morning prayers, we say, “God, the soul [neshama] you have given me is pure”.

 The next dimension of the soul that Mussar identifies is called ruach, that aspect of the soul that is the source of animation and vigor – no more, and no less, than the “spirit of life.”

 Nefesh, the third level of the soul is the aspect that is most visible and accessible to us.
 It includes all those inner aspects that link us to our lives on earth, including the physical body, so that body and soul are, in fact, a single, indivisible whole.
 Without the soul, the body is dust.
 Without sensation and the play of physical forces, the soul has no connection to the earth.
 It is the union of body and soul that gives rise to human experience.